 Opposing arguments.
 You need to do thorough research about the opposing arguments that your rival would use to counter your points.
 You should discuss at least two points here and refute these points standing with your own.

 Concluding statement.
 Here, you can choose to rephrase your thesis statement and supporting that your point of view is the best.
 Conclude with a powerful statement that will impact on the reader.
+Use some cause and effect essay outline to emphasise the connection between the paragraphs.

 Writing Tips To Make Your Essay Stand Out